Mark-Hopkins-at-Williams/thesis-mason-koch/pmariglia/showdown-master/README.md

 # Showdown  ![umbreon](https://play.pokemonshowdown.com/sprites/xyani/umbreon.gif)
 Showdown is a Pokémon battle-bot created by pmariglia that can play battles on [Pokemon Showdown](https://pokemonshowdown.com/).
 I am using it to test my own AI.
 This version was forked from the main repository at https://github.com/pmariglia/showdown on 17 November 2019.
+Also, note that "env" contains a fake password (12345).
+Replace the username and password with your own username and password.

 The bot can play single battles in generations 4 through 7 however some of the evaluation logic is assuming gen7 mechanics.